Leverage The Power Of Amazon Cloud

 The Benefits of Deploying on AWS using CloudFormation

 - Provides direct access to the Access Server’s administration portal without needing to SSH and initialize the Access Server

-- Easy installation of Access Server on AWS by use of AWS CloudFormation making it convenient to launch your Access Server immediately after acquiring a subscription
+- Easy installation of Access Server on AWS by use of AWS CloudFormation making it convenient to launch your Access Server

 - Horizontally scale your installation and share VPN connections by launching multiple Access Servers using the same subscription key